VioletHarmon2002/MyFirstRobot/docs/Process/Learning Journals/elizaveta.md

 If the servos do not behave as expected, the pin connections can be checked and ensure the servo library is correctly included and configured.

+# Learning Story: Creating a 3D Pyramid Face Using Laser Cutting

+## Learning Question
+I want to learn how to create a 3D face, which steps should be implemented and study the laser techniques.